freemansoft/ESP8266-MicroPython/README.md

 Development Time
 1. Must manually create config.py and populate with the values.
 1. OTA not enabled.
+1. There is no obvious way to figure out what pins are supported on a given board via API
+1. The Wi-Fi status codes are different from board to board
+1. The sleep state codes are different from board to board both in number and in naming.

 Test Time
 1. Test runs the server but doesn't actually test or close the server

+## Compatibility issues
+Some of the boards use 10 bit pwm and some use 16 bit pwm.
+Duty cycles must be converted appropriately.
+The Servo class compensates for this.
+The API accepts values that are converted into duty cycles.

 # Exercising the Scripts
 You can exercise the utilities in this package from the REPL.
 This assumes that you have